EMBEDDED DESIGN FOR AN AUTOMATED INSULIN DELIVERY SYSTEM

 Firmware Solution #1: Secure Connected Health

 The security of medical devices in general, and infusion pumps in particular, is of great concern to regulatory bodies and the InfoSec community.
 Although security beyond standard BLE encryption was not within NOVO’s original scope, NOVO engineers took the initiative to design for all data at rest to be encrypted, knowing that this would be required in the commercial device.
 When the product nears commercialization, the controller will be able to securely store medically sensitive patient data involved in diabetes management; furthermore, the software architecture will neatly accommodate encryption for all data in transit, which increases system security and protects patient privacy in a highly connected medical device.

 Firmware Solution #2: Integrated Medical Device Software Test Framework

 In a 2002 report, the US FDA CDRH stated that 79% of software-related medical device recalls were attributed to software defects introduced when software was changed after initial production and distribution.1 To address this risk, continuous integration testing was incorporated early in the software development plan.
 To accomplish this, a method of automatically testing the firmware without impacting software runtime in an appreciable way would be necessary.

 The developers were able to create a data model that separated test framework communications from other internal communications, so tests can run without affecting the behavior of the system.
 The only meaningful impact was a small increase in RAM.

 The Engineering Behind Great Products

-NOVO’s firmware contributions to this medical device development program, including the incorporation of control algorithms developed by Bigfoot, integrated a set of discrete devices into a body-area network that functions as a closed loop insulin delivery system—a major step along the road to creating a true artificial pancreas.
+NOVO’s insulin pump controller embedded design contributions to this medical device development program, including the incorporation of control algorithms developed by Bigfoot, integrated a set of discrete devices into a body area network that functions as a closed loop insulin delivery system—a major step along the road to creating a true artificial pancreas.
 Clinical trials are now underway for this Class III automated insulin delivery device.

 Learn about our electronics hardware and enclosure development for this product here.